TomHarperDev/csProject/README.md

 # Installation
-Pull the "LocalDB" branch from GitHub and run it.
+Pull the "localDB" branch from GitHub and run it.

 # Usage